RFPs and Responses for Successful Projects

 , San Francisco

-Invited SpeakerDavid Fields, AICP, Principal in Nelson\Nygaard’s San Francisco office, has over 20 years of transportation planning experience as both a consultant and public sector employee.
-David’s work focuses on transportation planning that supports communities’ long-term goals including policy (transit oriented development, parking management, and transportation demand management), implementation of multiple modes (heavy rail, light rail, and on-street bus services), parking and park-and-ride facilities, and public outreach for public and private projects.
+Invited SpeakerDavid Fields, AICP, Principal with Nelson\Nygaard, believes a great community provides transportation choice.
+With over 20 years of transportation planning experience as both a consultant and public sector employee, David’s work focuses on transportation planning that supports communities’ long-term goals, including multiple modes (heavy rail, light rail, and on-street bus services); parking and park-and-ride facilities; policy (transit-oriented development, Parking Management, and Transportation Demand Management); and environmental review.
+David's ultimate goal is to make transportation so easy, people complain about the weather instead.

 , Capital Area MPO